-When planning your trip between Belfast and Liverpool, it’s good to keep in mind what tickets to buy and their prices in the next 7 days:
+When planning your trip between Belfast and Liverpool, it’s good to keep in mind what tickets to book and their prices in the next 7 days:

-However, we recommend buying tickets between Belfast and Liverpool online a few months in advance to get the best deals and save money on your upcoming journey.
+However, we recommend buying tickets to Liverpool from Belfast online a few months in advance to get the best deals and save money on your upcoming journey.